-(b) "Decisionmaker" means any Commissioner, the Chief Administrative Law Judge, any Assistant Chief Administrative Law Judge, or the assigned Administrative Law Judge, and in adjudicatory proceedings any Commissioner's personal advisor. (c) "Ex parte communication" means a written communication (including a communication by letter or electronic medium) or oral communication (including a communication by telephone or in person) that:
+(b) "Decisionmaker" means any Commissioner, the Chief Administrative Law Judge, any Assistant Chief Administrative Law Judge, or the assigned Administrative Law Judge, and in adjudicatory proceedings any Commissioner's personal advisor.

-(1) concerns any substantive issue in a formal proceeding,

-(3) does not occur in a public hearing, workshop, or other public setting forum established in the proceeding, or on the record of the proceeding.
+- (c) "Ex parte communication" means a written communication (including a communication by letter or electronic medium) or oral communication (including a communication by telephone or in person) that: - (1) concerns any substantive issue in a formal proceeding, - (2) takes place between an interested person and a decisionmaker, and - (3) does not occur in a public hearing, workshop, or other public setting forum established in the proceeding, or on the record of the proceeding.